mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 ###### The rimward Campaign

-Solomani starship design is heavily influenced by standard Imperial practice – which is in turn partly derived from Terran concepts and partly from the Vilani way of doing things.
+Solomani starship design is heavily influenced by standard Imperial practice – which is in turn partly derived from [[Terra|Terran]] concepts and partly from the Vilani way of doing things.
 However, modern Solomani design philosophy has diverged from the Imperial for various reasons.
 Some are practical whilst others are more about ‘not being those damned Imperials’ than giving any real benefits.
 A few of the components listed here have near-